AkeshSamuditha/DBMS-Air-Line-Reservation/README.md

 Then open a terminal inside that new folder and install the following using those commands.

-  npm init --yes

-  npm i express

-  npm i dotenv

-  npm i bcryptjs

-  npm i jsonwebtoken
+  npm install   -- install all dependencies

+  npm run dev-start   -- start server

+Go to Client/Src

-  npm i uniqid
+  npm install

-  npm i nodemon
+  npm start

-finally, start the Application using

-nodemon index.js